Spanish Civil War: Background

-Massive reprisals followed.
-The killing of Calvo Sotelo with police involvement aroused suspicions and strong reactions among the government's opponents on the right.
-Although the nationalist generals were already planning an uprising, the event was a catalyst and a public justification for a coup.
-Stanley Payne claims that before these events, the idea of rebellion by army officers against the government had weakened; Mola had estimated that only 12% of officers reliably supported the coup and at one point considered fleeing the country for fear he was already compromised, and had to be convinced to remain by his co-conspirators.
-However, the kidnapping and murder of Sotelo transformed the "limping conspiracy" into a revolt that could trigger a civil war.
-The arbitrary use of lethal force by the state and a lack of action against the attackers led to public disapproval of the government.
-No effective punitive, judicial or even investigative action was taken; Payne points to a possible veto by socialists within the government who shielded the killers who had been drawn from their ranks.
-The murder of a parliamentary leader by state police was unprecedented, and the belief that the state had ceased to be neutral and effective in its duties encouraged important sectors of the right to join the rebellion.
-Within hours of learning of the murder and the reaction, Franco changed his mind on rebellion and dispatched a message to Mola to display his firm commitment.
+Reprisals followed.
+The killing of Calvo Sotelo with police involvement aroused suspicions and reactions among the government's opponents on the right.
+Although the nationalist generals were planning an uprising, the event was a catalyst and a public justification for a coup.
+The kidnapping and murder of Sotelo transformed the "limping conspiracy" into a revolt that could trigger a civil war.

+The arbitrary use of lethal force by the state and lack of action against the attackers led to public disapproval of the government.
+No effective punitive, judicial or even investigative action was taken; Payne points to a possible veto by socialists within the government who shielded the killers drawn from their ranks.
+The murder of a parliamentary leader by state police was unprecedented, and the belief the state had ceased to be neutral and effective encouraged important sectors of the right to join the rebellion.
+Franco changed his mind on rebellion and dispatched a message to Mola to display his firm commitment.

 The Socialists and Communists, led by Indalecio Prieto, demanded that arms be distributed to the people before the military took over.
 The prime minister was hesitant.